 Pro rata annual leave for part of a year of employment is paid out when employment ends due to redundancy or dismissal (except for dismissal for serious misconduct) and is also paid out when the employee resigns and gives the notice required under the WA award.
 Annual leave loading is not paid on pro rata annual leave.

 Resignation by the employee

-Full time and part time employees are required to provide one week's notice.
+Full time and part time employees must provide one week's notice.

-A casual employee is required to provide one hour's notice to the employer.
+A casual employee can resign by giving one hour's notice.

 Termination